 Slender spacers may be used instead of some of the larger intermediate posts to achieve a more open railing design.
 These are non-structural members and are only intended to maintain cable spacing and minimize deflection.
 Examples are 1" metal tubing or 1/4" flat bar.
-Attach spacers to the cap rail and either the foot
+Attach spacers to the top rail and either the bottom rail, deck surface or joists.

-Foot rails should be spaced no more than 4 inches above the deck surface, or as required by local code, and should be sized as needed for support strength and design appearance.
+Bottom rails should be spaced no more than 4 inches above the deck surface, or as required by local code, and should be sized as needed for support strength and design appearance.